SCL Decoding of Non-Binary Linear Block Codes: Abstract

 \section{Abstract}

 Non-binary linear block codes (NB-LBCs) are an important class of error-correcting codes that are especially competent in correcting burst errors.
 They have broad applications in modern communications and storage systems.
-However, efficient soft-decision decoding of these codes remains challenging.
+However, efficient soft-decision decoding of these codes remains to be further developed.
 This paper proposes successive cancellation list (SCL) decoding for NB-LBCs that are defined over a finite field of characteristic two, i.e., $\mathbb{F}_{2^r}$, where $r$ is the extension degree.
 By establishing a one-to-$r$ mapping between the binary composition of each non-binary codeword and $r$ binary polar codewords, SCL decoding of the $r$ polar codes can be performed with a complexity that is sub-quadratic in the codeword length.
-An $r$-step decoding path sorting strategy is further proposed to facilitate the decoding.
-Simulation results on extended Reed-Solomon (eRS) and non-binary extended BCH (NB-eBCH) codes show that SCL decoding can outperform their state-of-the-art soft-decision decoding with fewer finite field arithmetic operations.
+A simplified path sorting is further proposed to facilitate the decoding.
+Simulation results on short-length extended Reed-Solomon (eRS) and non-binary extended BCH (NB-eBCH) codes show that SCL decoding can outperform their state-of-the-art soft-decision decoding with fewer finite field arithmetic operations.
 For length-$16$ eRS codes, their maximum-likelihood (ML) decoding performances can be approached with a moderate list size.